 The Crystal Lake Park District provides comprehensive Boy Scout and Girl Scout programs at the Colonel Palmer House and Nature Center.
 Classes and Merit Badge Workshops are offered in each seasonal brochure (open to scouts and non-scout)

-- Achievement & Elective for Tiger, Bear, Wolf and Webelo
+- Achievement & Elective for Tiger, Bear, Wolf, Webelos and Arrow of LIght

 - 1-1.5 hours of instruction